hemerajs/hemera/docs/plugin.md

 sidebar_label: Create a plugin
 ---

 Hemera's plugin system based on the powerful [Avvio](https://github.com/mcollina/avvio) package.
 Avvio is fully reentrant and graph-based.
 You can load components/plugins within plugins, and be still sure that things will happen in the right order.

-You can create a plugin in two different ways:
+## Plugin helper library
+Before we get into the plugin system of hemera, you have to install a package called [`hemera-plugin`](https://github.com/hemerajs/hemera/tree/master/packages/hemera-plugin).
+This package can do some things for you:

+- Check the bare-minimum version of Hemera
+- Provide consistent interface to register plugins even when the api is changed
+- Pass metadata to intialize your plugin with correct dependencies, default options and name
+- Skip the creation of a seperate plugins scope

 ```js
 const hp = require('hemera-plugin')